LauraCole1900/nodeREADMEGenerator/README.md

 $ git clone git@github.com:LauraCole1900/nodeREADMEGenerator.git
 ```

-Then start the application by typing into the command line
+Then cd/ into the cloned directory and start the application by typing into the command line
 ```
 $ node index.js
 ```